Jiajun-Ji/Jiajun-Ji.github.io/_pages/about.md

   - /about.html
 ---

 ​	Hi, here is Jiajun Ji (纪佳骏), a Master's student at the University of Science and Technology of China (USTC), from the High Energy-Efficient Intelligent Computing Lab, advised by Prof. Lei Gong and Prof. Chao Wang.
+You can contact me with [jiajunji_ee@163.com](mailto:jiajunji_ee@163.com).

 ​